giann/zappa/README.md

 *Zappa* uses actual `HTMLElement`s internally.
 You can directly use them and avoid the parsing step of string based template systems.

-*Zappa* is full javascript: no pseudo-language to learn or special delimiters to use, only javascript code.
+*Zappa* is javascript only: no pseudo-language to learn or special delimiters to use, only javascript code.

 **Requirements:** [Lodash](http://lodash.com/)